asamiile/diy-electronics/Arduino_Uno_8x8_LED_Matrix/README.md

 1. Open the Arduino IDE.
 2. Install "Adafruit NeoPixel by Adafruit" from the menu Tools > Manage Libraries.
-3. Write the [Arduino_Uno_8x8_led_matrix.ino](Arduino_Uno_8x8_led_matrix/sketch/Arduino_Uno_8x8_led_matrix/Arduino_Uno_8x8_led_matrix.ino) code to Arduino.
+3. Open the project sketch file:  [Arduino_Uno_8x8_led_matrix.ino](Arduino_Uno_8x8_led_matrix/sketch/Arduino_Uno_8x8_led_matrix/Arduino_Uno_8x8_led_matrix.ino)
+4. Connect the Arduino to your computer using a USB cable (A-B) cable.
+5. Select the correct COM port from the `Tools` menu and click the "Upload" button.

 ### Test

-1. Upload the sketch to the Arduino and connect the power supply.
+1. Double-check all wiring to ensure it matches the diagram.
+2. Connect the external 5V power supply to the DC jack.
-2. The LED matrix will initialize and display the first pattern.
+3. The LED matrix will now initialize and display the first animation pattern.
-3. Press the tactile switch to cycle through the display patterns in order.
+4. Press the tactile switch to cycle through the display patterns in order.
-4. Confirm that all patterns are displayed correctly to complete the test.
+5. Confirm that all patterns are displayed correctly to complete the test.

 ## Author